Step 5: If there are witnesses Investigations at work

 Witnesses can give important evidence that might help decide the outcome of a disciplinary or grievance case.

-If there's any witnesses with information about the discipline or grievance issue, the person investigating can ask them to write it down in a 'witness statement'.
+If witnesses have relevant information, the person investigating can ask them to write a 'witness statement'.

 The person investigating can also have a meeting with a witness to ask them what they know or saw.
 Someone should take notes during the meeting.
 At the end of the meeting, the witness should sign the notes and these can also form a witness statement.